firefox35/GolfnStuff/README.md

 # GolfNStuff

-GolfNStuff is the one stop shop for all your needs, with top brands to suit every golfer whether your a beginner starting out for the first time or a low handicap golfer, we can provide the best equipment for your tailored needs with a first class service and top professional to give your advice.
+GolfNStuff is the one stop shop for all your needs, with top brands to suit every golfer whether your are young or old starting out for the first time or a low handicap golfer, we can provide the best equipment for your tailored needs with a first class service and top professional to give your advice.

-This link is the live version of GolfNStuff (https://heavenly-wines-blog-da6c1e3dc8d4.herokuapp.com)
+This link is the live version of GolfNStuff (https://golfnstuff-ee9465ae2158.herokuapp.com)

 ![Mockups](static/images/hw-devices.png)